 In the Dominican breviary, the feast is II Class as in the Roman, but it contains propers for praying the office as a I Class feast as well.
+This is because the feast was originally a totum duplex feast, which was celebrated on the III Sunday of the month of September.
 Thus we have the magnificent responsory at Vespers, which is a solemn acknowledgement of our culpability in causing the suffering of both our Lord and our Lady by our sins:

 ℟.
 Innocens et expers criminis móritur misértus hóminis. * Cum simus causa supplícii, simus et mæróris sócii: Vírginis Matris et Fílii nos urget stímulus amóris. ℣.
 Recolámus cum lácrimis tristítiam Genetrícis, grátiam peténtes Géniti. – cum simus. – Glória. – Vírginis.

 ℟.
 Innocent and knowing no sin, he dies pitying mankind. * Since we have caused the suffering, let us share in the sorrow; the compelling love of the Virgin-Mother and Son urges us. ℣.
 Let us recall with tears the grief of the Mother, and implore the grace of the Son. – Since we have caused. – Glory. – The compelling love.